Museum

 (The museum is still being set up.)

 These programs are designed for the Microsoft DOS operating system.
 They used to run on PCs with Intel's 80486 processor, or even older machines.
-Some were actually used on the legendary 8086 processor!
-Many don't require a hard disk, or this fancy new input device (a mouse), and of course run in text mode.
-Today, these programs are nice exhibits in the software museum.
+Some were actually used on the legendary 8086 processor.
+Many don't require a hard disk, or even a mouse, and of course run in text mode.

 Imax